-- 9.09.1 All proposed development within 120 metres of a railway right-of-way may be required to undertake noise studies, to the satisfaction of the Municipality in consultation with the appropriate railway, and shall undertake appropriate measures to mitigate any adverse effects from noise that were identified. - 9.09.2 All proposed development within 75 metres of a railway right-of-way may be required to undertake vibration studies, to the satisfaction of the Municipality in consultation with the appropriate railway, and shall undertake appropriate measures to mitigate any adverse effects from vibration that were identified. - 9.09.3 All proposed development adjacent to railways shall ensure that appropriate safety measures such as setbacks, berms and security fencing are provided, to the satisfaction of the Municipality in consultation with the appropriate railway. - 9.09.4 Where infill development of some sensitive land uses in proximity to railway lines within the Nobel Settlement Area, the requirement for the production of technical studies referenced in this Section of the Plan may be waived by the approval authority due to historical or site specific development circumstances.
+- 9.09.19.9.1 All proposed development within 120 metres of a railway right-of-way may be required to undertake noise studies, to the satisfaction of the Municipality in consultation with the appropriate railway, and shall undertake appropriate measures to mitigate any adverse effects from noise that were identified. - 9.09.29.9.2 All proposed development within 75 metres of a railway right-of-way may be required to undertake vibration studies, to the satisfaction of the Municipality in consultation with the appropriate railway, and shall undertake appropriate measures to mitigate any adverse effects from vibration that were identified. - 9.09.39.9.3 All proposed development adjacent to railways shall ensure that appropriate safety measures such as setbacks, berms and security fencing are provided, to the satisfaction of the Municipality in consultation with the appropriate railway. - 9.09.49_9.4 Where infill development of some sensitive land uses in proximity to railway lines within the Nobel Settlement Area, the requirement for the production of technical studies referenced in this Section of the Plan may be waived by the approval authority due to historical or site specific development circumstances.
 Requirements shall not be waived where new institutional sensitive land uses are proposed, such as day care facilities and senior's homes, or where development is not considered infill, or the minor rounding out of an existing built-up area.

-SECTION 10.0 - PARKLAND POLICY
+SECTION 10 SECTION 10.0 - PARKLAND POLICY

-- 10.01 Council will avail itself of the parkland dedication provisions of the Planning Act. - 10.02 It will be the preference of the Municipality to take land as a condition of development in contrast to cash-in-lieu. - 10.03 The lakes and rivers of the Municipality are its most valuable recreational assets.
-It will be the policy of the Municipality to preserve and expand upon these accesses whenever possible. - 10.04 The Municipality will generally preserve any road allowances leading to recreational water bodies unless the road allowance has no future potential for access or where the party interested in acquiring the road allowance can provide an alternative access to replace the road allowance. - 10.05 Council may consider cash-in-lieu of parkland dedication in instances where the land contribution would be too small to reasonably provide any park or open space opportunities. - 10.06 In order to simplify parkland dedication or cash-in-lieu for consents, the Municipality may establish set fees for cash-in-lieu on a per lot basis. - 10.07 Private open spaces including golf courses may be considered in all land use designations by rezoning, except that golf course development will generally be determined to not be appropriate in environmentally sensitive designations or adjacent to lake trout lakes that have been determined to be at capacity.
+- 40.0110.1 Council will avail itself of the parkland dedication provisions of the Planning Act. - 10.0210.2 It will be the preference of the The Municipality temay take land or cashin-lieu as a condition of development in contrast to cash in lieuaccordance with the Planning Act. - 10.031.1.1 The lakes and rivers of the Municipality are its most valuable recreational assets.

+It will be the policy of the Municipality to procerve and expand upon those accesses whenever possible. - 10.041.1.1 The Municipality will generally preserve any road allowances leading to recreational water bedies unless the road allowance has no future potential for access or where the party interested in acquiring the road allowance can provide an alternative access to replace the road allowance. - 10.0510.3 Council may consider cash-in-lieu of parkland dedication in instances where the land contribution would be too small to reasonably provide any park or open space opportunities. - 10.0610.4 In order to simplify parkland dedication or cash-in-lieu for consents Consents, the Municipality may establish set fees for cash-in-lieu on a per lot basis. - 10.07 Private open spaces including golf courses may be considered in all land use designations by rezoning, except that golf course development will generally be determined to not be appropriate in environmentally sensitive designations or adjacent to lake trout lakes that have been determined to be at capacity.

-SECTION 11.0 - WATERFRONT POLICIES
+SECTION 11 SECTION 11.0 - WATERFRONT POLICIES

-11.01 Definition
+11.0111.1 Definition

-- 11.01.1 All of the lands adjacent to the recreational water bodies in the municipality are available for waterfront development with the exception of those lands that are constrained by significant ecological, environmental or physical constraints.
-Generally lands available for waterfront development are those lands designated as Waterfront on Schedule 'A' - Land Use Plan - 11.01.2 The depth of the lands adjacent to recreational water bodies varies but generally these lands are intended to be those lands within the first 300 metres.
+- 41.01.11.1.1 AllThe waterfront area shall consist of theall lands adjacent to the recreational water bodieswaterbodies in the municipalityMunicipality that are available for waterfront development, with the exception of those lands that are constrained by significant ecological, environmental or physical constraints.
+Generally, these lands available for waterfront development are those lands designated as Waterfront on Schedule 'A'A Land Use Plan. - 41.01.211.1.2 The depth of the lands adjacent to recreational water bodies waterbodies varies but generally these lands are intended to be those lands within the first 300 metres.

-11.02 Form of Development
+11.0211.2 Form of Development